 Now I needed some struts for the supports.
 For that I used roof battens that remained from the new roof for our shed last year.
 I simply bevelled one side with the pit saw.
 Still no dimensions since I just used my eye and my thumb, sorry.

 This is how everything looks slapped together.
 I used at least two 180mm long sunk screws for the beams and some smaller ones for the struts resulting in a pretty stable base.
-The pell is really heavy now but can still be moved around by a single person.
+The pell is really heavy now but can still be moved around by one person.

 That’s it.
 Happy pell work 🙂